abdnh/math-eval/README.md

 # Math Expression Evaluator

-This is just a math expression evaluator I wrote for fun and learning.
+This is just a math expression evaluator in C that I wrote for fun and learning.
 Do not take seriously.

-It's written in C, and I wish to add a Rust version in the future to practice my Rust skills.

 ## Description